noahhefner/website/content/posts/the-land-cruiser-of-laptops/index.md

 First up were the low-hanging fruit: RAM and storage.
 My T430 came with a spinning hard drive and 8GB of RAM.
 I didn’t record the original boot time, but it routinely took over a minute to load Windows 10, which came preinstalled.

 I replaced the hard drive with a Samsung 850 Pro SSD and upgraded to a 16GB G.Skill memory kit.
-I also ditched Windows in favor of Arch Linux, along with a [custom rice I wrote about last month]().
+I also ditched Windows in favor of Arch Linux, along with a [custom rice I wrote about last month](https://noahhefner.github.io/website/posts/linux-desktop/).
 With the SSD and a lighter operating system, the machine now boots in about 10 seconds.

 ## Screen Upgrade

 A sore spot on many ThinkPad models is the display, and the T430 is no exception.
-The stock panel is absolute dog water.
-It’s a TN display with some of the worst viewing angles I’ve ever seen on a laptop.
+The stock display is absolute dog water.
+It’s a TN panel with some of the worst viewing angles I’ve ever seen on a laptop.

-Fortunately, someone discovered that the display from a Dell Alienware M14x can be swapped in with no additional hardware or software modifications.
+Fortunately, someone discovered that the panel from a Dell Alienware M14x can be swapped in with no additional hardware or software modifications.
 The Alienware panel has the same resolution as the stock display but offers vastly improved viewing angles and color reproduction.

-There are ways to install a 1080p panel, but doing so requires an aftermarket adapter, and some users have reported screen flickering issues.
+There are ways to install a 1080p panel, but doing so requires an aftermarket adapter, and some users have reported screen flickering issues after installing it.
 I opted for the Alienware panel instead—1600×900 is plenty for my needs, and I didn’t want to install a questionable mod just to gain a few extra pixels.

 ## Firmware Modifications

 ![coreboot logo](coreboot-logo.png)

-Many ThinkPad enthusiasts choose to flash their systems with an open-source firmware called [coreboot](https://www.coreboot.org/).
-Coreboot replaces the stock firmware and offers several advantages.
+Many ThinkPad enthusiasts choose to flash their systems with an open-source firmware called [coreboot](https://www.coreboot.org/). coreboot replaces the stock firmware and offers several advantages.
 Because it’s entirely open source, there’s increased transparency into the code running at the most privileged level of the system.
 Boot times are also improved, as coreboot is far leaner than the stock firmware.

 Perhaps the biggest advantage, however, is the removal of the hardware whitelist baked into the stock T430 BIOS.
 This whitelist prevents the system from booting if a third-party battery or wireless card is installed.
 Removing it allows the use of aftermarket batteries and modern Wi-Fi cards.